-Sarah Jio is the New York Times bestselling author of THE VIOLETS OF MARCH (a Library Journal Best Book of 2011 and a USA Today bestseller), THE BUNGALOW, BLACKBERRY WINTER (an instant New York Times and USA Today bestseller, as well as an international bestseller), THE LAST CAMELLIA (a Kirkus Books Most Anticipated Book of 2012), MORNING GLORY, GOODNIGHT JUNE, and THE LOOK OF LOVE (an iTunes Best Book of November 2014)—all from Penguin (Plume).
+Sarah Jio is the international, USA Today and New York Times bestselling author of THE VIOLETS OF MARCH (a Library Journal Best Book of 2011 and a USA Today bestseller), THE BUNGALOW, BLACKBERRY WINTER (an instant New York Times and USA Today bestseller, as well as an international bestseller), THE LAST CAMELLIA (a Kirkus Books Most Anticipated Book of 2012), MORNING GLORY, GOODNIGHT JUNE, and THE LOOK OF LOVE (an iTunes Best Book of November 2014)—all from Penguin (Plume).
 Her new novel, ALWAYS, will debut in hardcover from Random House (Ballantine) on February 7, 2017.
-To date, Sarah’s novels are published in 20 countries, including Italy, France, Brazil, Turkey, Slovenia, Russia, China, Norway, Germany, Poland, Spain, and many others.
+To date, Sarah’s novels are published in more than 25 countries, including Italy, France, Brazil, Turkey, Slovenia, Russia, China, Norway, Germany, Lithuania, Poland, Spain, and many others.
 Her novels have become major bestsellers in countries such as Turkey, Norway, Poland and Russia.
 Most recently, her new novel in Turkey, BACK TO YOU, became a #1 bestseller.

-A magazine writer and the former founding health and fitness blogger for Glamour magazine, Sarah has written thousands of articles and blog posts for national magazines and newspapers including The New York Times, Redbook, O, The Oprah Magazine, Cooking Light, Glamour, SELF, Real Simple, Fitness, Marie Claire, Hallmark magazine, Seventeen, The Nest, Health, Bon Appetit, Gourmet, The Seattle Times, Parents, Woman’s Day, American Baby, Parenting, and many others.
+A magazine writer and former columnist for Glamour magazine, Sarah has written thousands of articles and blog posts for national magazines and newspapers including The New York Times, Redbook, O, The Oprah Magazine, Cooking Light, Glamour, SELF, Real Simple, Fitness, Marie Claire, Hallmark magazine, Seventeen, The Nest, Health, Bon Appetit, Gourmet, The Seattle Times, Parents, Woman’s Day, American Baby, Parenting, andmany others.
 She has also appeared as a commentator on NPR’s Morning Edition.

 The slightly more informal bio:

-1978-1983: The blissful childhood years.
+1978-1983: Born February 18, 1978.
+The blissful childhood years.
 Pigtails.
 French braids.
 Bunny rabbits.
 Warm, chocolate chip cookies.
 Blackberry picking.
 Saltwater sandals.
 Magical Christmases.
 Trips to Disneyland.
 Dress up.
 Swingsets.
 Bossing around younger siblings.
 Slip ‘n Slides and kiddie pools.
 Shenanigans.

 1983-1988: The jelly bracelet and Keds years.
 Wrote first book, titled “A Tug Boat’s Dream.”
 Leggings with long sweaters and belts.
 Hypercolor T-shirts.
 Pink boom boxes.
 Monarch butterflies.
 Norwegian dancing.
 Sleepovers.
 Cabbage Patch dolls.
 Lisa Frank stickers.
 Rollerskating at the rink.
 Little House on the Prairie.
 Experimental hairstyles, including feathered bangs and the poodle perm.
 Best friend moves away.
 Wishing on stars.
 First crushes.
 All details recorded in diary, read by little brother.